-5.1 Student Support.
+- 5.1 Student Support.
 Student Support (SS) works with identified students, through a referral scheme, on specific and individualised needs.
 Further information on the specific roles of those within SS can be found in the Academy's 'Positive Behaviour Management Policy' and Wellbeing development plan.
 Currently SS provides the following intervention and support programmes:

 - Anger Management

 - Health and hygiene

 - Healthy friendships

 - Anti-smoking

 - Anxiety

 - Healthy relationships

 - Self-esteem

 - Knife and gun crime

 - Drugs and alcohol

 - Wellbeing Programme

 - Year group mentoring

-Students identified as needing additional mental health and wellbeing support, though not deemed a safeguarding risk (decided by DSL), are referred to the Student Wellbeing Coordinator for mentoring provision.
+Students identified as needing additional mental health and wellbeing support, though not deemed a safeguarding risk (decided by DSL), are referred to the Student Wellbeing Coordinator or Year Group Mentors for additional provision, or where needed to the Academy Counsellor.

-5.2 Positive Wellbeing Programme (Year Mentor Provision).
-Through assigned year mentors, the Academy has developed a support system that allows students to achieve directed support through mentoring staff.
-This is supplemented for students identified with a mental health or wellbeing need through an 8 week Positive Wellbeing Programme, developed through the work of Dr Coral Gardiner.
-For further information, see the Wellbeing Development Plan.

-5.3 PDP Provision.
-PDP provision is delivered both through subject's normal curriculum and through isolated weekly PDP sessions in Years 9-11.
-In 2020-21, this has been expanded to also include 15 hours of teacher led PDP specific delivery at Key Stage 3 and rewritten to include new statutory requirements regarding Relationships and Sex Education (RSE) Curriculum 2020.
-Mental health and wellbeing are specifically addressed in PDP provision to all year groups regarding RSE and drug and alcohol education.
-For further details, see the Wellbeing Development Plan and PDP curriculum outline.
+- 5.2 Positive Wellbeing Programme (Year Mentor Provision).
+Through assigned pastoral mentors, the Academy has developed a support system that allows students to achieve directed support through mentoring staff.
+This is supplemented for students identified with a mental health or wellbeing need through an 8-week Positive Wellbeing Programme, developed through the work of Dr Coral Gardiner.
+For further information, see the Wellbeing Development Plan. - 5.3 PSHE Provision.
+PSHE provision is delivered through form time across all year groups and during enrichment periods for Post-16.
+Mental health and wellbeing are specifically addressed in PSHE provision to all year groups including RSHE and drug and alcohol education.
+For further details, see the Wellbeing Development Plan and PSHE curriculum outline.